 Reliable history builds trust

-Keeping meet files, training notes, and readiness logs in one place proves that the progression is real.
+Keeping meet results, personal bests, and evolution charts in one place proves that the progression is real.
 Coaches can show how the swimmer handles back-to-back meets, how taper timelines affect speed, and when it is time to invest in higher-level competition.
 Data turns ambition into a plan.

 Conclusion